muratkeremozcan/angular-playground/README.md

 This repo is a copy of Angular's Karma examples, enhanced for innovation activities, best practices and information sharing.

+> Originally the repository uses GitLab.
+Converting the CI architecture to CircleCI is WIP.

 Improvements over the base application include:

 * Migration from Karma to Spectator & Jest, showcasing patterns of unit testing in Angular